Mark-a-Hamilton/Cyber-Care/military/concept.md

 - From **personal ethics** to **national policy frameworks**

 By substituting homeowner resources with government capabilities, the same zonal logic applies to national defence.
 The next phase will explore this transition—with expert input from Copilot.

+---

+## new section references

+- [Introduction](./introduction.md)Circular reference back to the introduction